-From his first MTSU degree in education in 2003, his recent appointment to director of Murfreesboro City Schools and on to receiving his doctorate in May from his alma mater, Duke has valued education both as a professional and as a lifelong learner.
+From his first MTSU degree in education in 2003 to his recent appointment as director of Murfreesboro City Schools and to receiving his doctorate in May from his alma mater, Duke has valued education both as a professional and as a lifelong learner.

 A Middle Tennessee native, Duke began his career in education as an elementary school teacher at Rutherford County Schools’ David Youree Elementary School in Smyrna.
 He now takes the helm of a K-6 city district educating more than 8,300 students.

 “I knew I wanted to teach from an early age.
 I loved the interaction with students and being able to play a small role in their lives,” said Duke, who served as principal of MCS’ Salem Elementary before taking over the district’s top job on March 1.

 Today, he thinks more about what has kept him in education for almost 20 years.

 “I truly believe a strong public education system is one of the best gifts we can give to our community,” he said.
 “I love the hearts of teachers, and I want to work each day to make sure they have what they need to do their job well.
 I am motivated to make sure we are doing everything we can to ensure the future of Murfreesboro is strong!”

 Despite his nearly two decades of experience in schools, Duke, who also has his master’s from MTSU, returned to the university for a third time to earn his Ed.D. in assessment, learning and student success, or ALSI K-12, which he completed this past May.